 The rock solid Intel i5-7400 has been included in this PC.
-This is a quad core 3.0GHz CPU which can burst up to 3.50GHz when needed.
-These i5’s are a super common choice for entry to mid level gaming PCs as they offer a good level of performance while also remaining cool and reliable at a low cost.
+This is a quad-core 3.0GHz CPU which can burst up to 3.50GHz when needed.
+These i5’s are a super common choice for entry to mid-level gaming PCs as they offer a good level of performance while also remaining cool and reliable at a low cost.

-While this i5-7400 is good at this level it may not allow you to make full use of an upgraded graphics card if you every swap out the GTX 1060 down the track.
+While this i5-7400 is good at this level it may not allow you to make full use of an upgraded graphics card if you ever swap out the GTX 1060 down the track.
 It will still perform well, just be aware they may be a slight bottleneck depending on the game and graphics card you upgrade to.

 Graphics Card (GFX)

-HP have included a Nvidia GTX 1060 3GB graphics card.
+HP has included a Nvidia GTX 1060 3GB graphics card.
 The GTX 1060 is a great card in this price range and performs very well.
-It’s top competitor is the RX 580 4GB which is usually about 5% better (within a few FPS).
+Its top competitor is the RX 580 4GB which is usually about 5% better (within a few FPS).
 The advantage of the Nvidia GTX 1060 3G over the RX 580 4GB is much lower power consumption and less heat generation.
 Some may argue that Nvidia release more reliable drivers as well, but this could be debated.

 The downside to the GTX 1060 3GB is the limitation of only 3GB of video memory.
-If you’re playing at “Full HD” resolution (1080p) then you should be fine but don’t expect to get too involved in super high resolution gaming.
+If you’re playing at “Full HD” resolution (1080p) then you should be fine but don’t expect to get too involved in super high-resolution gaming.
 We’ll take a look at some benchmarks below for more details.

 HP have used their own HP Odense2-K motherboard for the 580-023w.

-This motherboard utilises the Intel H170 chipset.
+This motherboard utilizes the Intel H170 chipset.
 It supports 2 sticks of DDR4-2400 RAM up to a total of 16GB (two 8GB sticks).
 It also supports processor upgrades with a TDP of up to 91W should you ever choose to do so.